-I have been making lots of crumble-type desserts recently, such as this cherry apple crisp and this pear crumble, and every time I wished I had a vegan pastry cream to serve them with.
+I have been making lots of crumble-type desserts recently, such as this cherry apple crisp and this vegan pear crumble, and every time I wished I had a vegan pastry cream to serve them with.
 So I made one!

-It is very easy to make a vegan version of a pastry cream using plant-based milk and cornstarch to thicken the mixture.
+As a side note, pastry cream is a French classic recipe that's known for its silky dreamy texture.
+It is a thicker type of custard sauce and is made typically with milk, eggs, sugar and butter, but it is very easy to make a vegan version of a pastry cream using plant-based milk and cornstarch to thicken the mixture.
 Such a delicious fuss-free and quick dessert topping idea you can whip up in minutes without much effort.

 Let me know if you gave it a try! ❤️

-Why you will love this recipe
+❤️Why you will love this recipe

 - Such an easy and quick dairy-free custard recipe